Protecting a Settlement from Your Health Insurance Provider

 The theory behind subrogation is that you should not have your medical bills paid twice, once by your health insurer and once by a settlement or judgment in an accident liability case.
 So, you would have to reimburse your insurer for part of their medical expenses.

-Understanding who's entitled to what in a personal injury case can be complex.
-An issue involving an insurance company, hospital, or other third parties can get even murkier.
-It's vital to understand who is responsible for what.
-Luckily, you can contact an experienced personal injury attorney today.
-An attorney will know the relevant laws in your state and help protect you from unintended outcomes.
+Understanding who's entitled to what in a car crash or any other personal injury case can be complex.
+An issue involving an insurance carrier, hospital, or medical provider can get even murkier.
+It's vital to understand who is responsible for what after your car accident.

 Next Steps